jncwinner/Comprehensive_Artifact/README.md

 database structures and a loader for proper graph formating.
 The Algorithm included is an implementation of SIR-GN that utilizes a higher-order Weisfiler Lehman, 2 dimensional FWL.
 The cost of higher-order approaches, tend to outweigh the improvements in expresivity power.
 This is why, with the application of graph partitioning, we can still operate on very large graphs.

-    correct sentence: "There weren't many waitresses sitting down." incorrect sentence: "There weren't all waitresses sitting down."

-The model is assessed to be correct if it scores the correct sentence with a higer probability than the incorrect one.
-BLiMP was originally conceived as an unsupervised task to test NLP models without the use of fine-tuning.
-The ELECTRA model's novel pretraining method, however, is not readily compatible with the original evaluation strategy used in BLiMP.
-Therefore this program runs BLiMP with only minimal fine-tuning by default, using only 10 percent of the data for training, in order to apply the task as closely as possible to its original conception.
-Currently, this program only supports pytorch implementations of the ELECTRA transformer model.

 ## Requirements